metamath/lamp-guide/docs/11/index.md

 **Important**: You can use a fragment selector on *more* than one step at the same time.
-In particular, you can use the fragment selector on two statements and then invoke *[replacement](#replacement)*.
+In particular, you can use the fragment selector on two statements and then invoke *[global substitution](#global-substitution)*.
-Both fragments can be complex expressions when replacement occurs (they are not limited to single symbols or only one work variable).
+Both fragments can be complex expressions when global substitution occurs (they are not limited to single symbols or only one work variable).

 #### How to state the goal and hypotheses